Coreyboy1820/Smart-Clamp/README.md

 ## What's next for Smart Clamp

-We would like to recreate the project using smart watches since we believe it could perform this task more seamlessly.
+We would like to recreate the project using smartwatches since we believe they could perform this task more seamlessly.

 ## Built With